voyd-lang/voyd/README.md

 Note: Not all features are complete.

 - Functional
+- Hybrid Nominal & Structural type system
-- Strongly Typed
+- Algebraic effects
 - First class wasm support
-- Memory Safe GC
-- Algebraic data types
-- Algebraic effects
 - Macros and language extensions
+- Uniform function call syntax
 - [Homoiconic](https://en.wikipedia.org/wiki/Homoiconicity)
 - Pythonesque syntax that de-sugars into a lisp like dialect
   - Parenthesis can be elided in most cases
   - Infix notation and standard function call notation support
-- Uniform function call syntax

 **Guiding Principles**: